HxxxxxS/DiscordBot/README.md

 3. Use `node index.js` to run, or set up something like https://github.com/foreverjs/forever (`forever start -a index.js`)

 Based loosely on https://github.com/Cleanse/InsomBot

+Forked from https://github.com/HxxxxxS/DiscordLastfmBot/ which in turn is a fork of https://github.com/wsmigielski/DiscordSpotifyBot